Smooth Flow Matching for Synthesizing Functional Data: Smooth Flow Matching

-We adopt the flow matching method introduced in Section~\ref{sec: flow_matching}, which pools irregularly observed data across subjects to facilitate the estimation of vector fields.
-First, we take \( Z_0(\cdot) \) as a stochastic process with known marginal distributions \( F_{t,\text{base}} \), \( t \in \mathcal{T} \), where the copula of $Z_0(\cdot)$ can be arbitrary at this stage.
-Accordingly, we construct an empirical loss function based on \eqref{CFM_loss} as follows:
+We adopt the flow matching method introduced in Section~\ref{sec: flow_matching}.
+First, we take \( Z_0(\cdot) \) to be a stochastic process with known marginal distributions \( F_{t,\mathrm{base}} \), \( t \in \mathcal{S} \), where the copula structure of \( Z_0(\cdot) \) can be chosen arbitrarily at this stage.
+Accordingly, we construct an empirical loss \(\mathcal{L}_n(U)\) based on \eqref{CFM_loss}: